-- Your pleadings and affirmation/affidavit of service with proof of service. - HPD open violation report, ideally from the day of or day prior to your first court appearance. - HPD inspection report (if it was uploaded to NYSCEF). - Impactful photos of current conditions. - A simple timeline of events relevant to your client's claims as they relate to ongoing repair issues. interventions, if any, by Respondents-Landlords and harassment. - A sample Stipulation of Settlement for suggested structure and language (samples annexed to this guide and available on project homepage).
+- O Your pleadings and affirmation/affidavit of service with proof of service. - o HPD open violation report filtered for your client's unit, ideally from the day of or day prior to your first court appearance. - o HPD inspection report (if it was uploaded to NYSCEF). - o Impactful photos of current conditions. - O A simple timeline of events relevant to your client's claims as they relate to ongoing repair issues, interventions, if any, by Respondents-Landlords and harassment. - O A sample Stipulation of Settlement/ Stipulation of Adjournment for suggested structure and language (samples available on project homepage).